alexshaulMS/dynamics-mcp/README.md

 | `opportunity` | `opportunities` | Sales opportunities |
 | `account` | `accounts` | Customer accounts |
 | `contact` | `contacts` | Account contacts |

+## Troubleshooting

+- **"DYNAMICS_CLIENT_ID environment variable is required"** — You haven't set the env vars.
+Add them to the `env` block in your `mcp-config.json`.
+- **Browser doesn't open for login** — Make sure you're running the server in an environment that can open a browser.
+The first auth requires interactive login.
+- **Token expired** — Delete `.token_cache.json` and restart.
+It will prompt for login again.
+- **"Not connected" in Copilot CLI** — Restart Copilot CLI.
+MCP server reconnection sometimes requires a full restart.

 ## License